-It’s been seven years since the last solo big screen Batman outing, but you can’t keep the Caped Crusader down for long.
+It’s been eight years since the last solo big screen Batman outing, but you can’t keep the Caped Crusader down for long.
 A new Batman film, tentatively titled The Batman, is set to hit movie theaters in the summer 2021.
 Here’s everything we know so far about the long-awaited return of Gotham’s Guardian to the big screen.

 Our first official look at the Bat-suit finally here….albeit a bit blurry and out of focus, but still enough to get us jazzed!
 Matt Reeves released the first camera test of Robert Pattinson in the Batman costume and released it via Twitter.
 The whole thing is shot through a red filter, so it’s hard to tell if the suit is black, gray, or even navy blue.
 But the design is pretty cool, and the bat-emblem looks like it can be taken off and made into a batarang!?
 Yup, sign us up for this right now please!